-- ➤ Provide oversight, manage communication, assign resources, and coordinate work efforts of the Project Team. - > Maintain and monitor the master project schedule.
+- Provide oversight, manage communication, assign resources, and coordinate work efforts of the Project Team. - > Maintain and monitor the master project schedule.
 Produce updated schedules as required. - Compile and monitor budget, cost and earned value information for the Project. - Monitor scope, including tracking approved out of scope work. - Administer subcontracts. - Prepare progress reports to be submitted with each monthly invoice.
 The reports will include a summary of activities accomplished in the current month.
 Track individual task budgets and the overall project budget. - Prepare quarterly status updates that summarize the plan preparation status and major accomplishments that occurred over the last quarter for distribution to City executives and legislative members.
+The status updates may include PowerPoint presentations when appropriate.